Cycling in coulee country

 32 rolling miles between Elroy and Sparta, through three long, damp

 tunnels (bring a strong flashlight).
 They're closed from November through April.

 The middle section, around Wilton, is heavily Amish.

 That heads north along the Mississippi to Trempealeau.
 (For more , see Bikes, birds and bogs.)

 © Beth Gauper

 One other trail radiates from Elroy, in addition to the Elroy-Sparta and 400.

 Juneau County's Omaha Trail runs 12½ miles north from Elroy to Camp Douglas, just off Interstate 94, through a short tunnel.
 The Omaha is seal-coated; the other trails are finely crushed limestone.

 Trail passes cost $4 daily, $20 annual.
 The day pass for the Omaha is $1.

-Camping: It's $10-$20 at Elroy's City Park, first-come, first-served.
+Camping: It's $10-$20 at Elroy's Schultz Park, first-come, first-served.
 The park includes a pool and showers.
 Campers also can use the showers, picnic areas, playground and concessions at Elroy Commons.